 Cons

-- SaaS-first; self-hosting is not the focus
+- SaaS-first; no self-hosting

 Best for